Murder of the Lowe family: Murders

-Subsequent developments
+Grooming links and inquiries

-After the murders, George Lowe won custody of his granddaughter Tasnim after a legal battle with her paternal family; she was raised by him and his elderly mother.
-Mehmood, who maintained his innocence, appealed his conviction in August 2002.
-He appealed again in 2014, claiming to have been rehabilitated during his incarceration.
-His appeal was rejected, with the judges citing his lack of acknowledgement for his actions and that his minimum sentence would have been 30 years and not 18 under new laws.
+After the murders, George Lowe won custody of his granddaughter Tasnim after a legal battle with her paternal family.
+She was raised by him and his elderly mother.

 In March 2018, the Sunday Mirror published an investigation concluding that the Telford child sexual exploitation scandal was the "worst ever" such case, with an estimated 1,000 victims since the 1980s.
 The front page used an image of Lucy Lowe, and the report said that the murders were used to scare other victims into silence.
 George Lowe said that he should have been "tougher" on Mehmood and that he had been threatened by an anonymous telephone call for raising the suspicion of grooming.
 The Sunday Mirror also linked the death of a 13-year-old girl in a car crash to her experiences of grooming, and the death of a 20-year-old woman from drugs as a result of being introduced to crack cocaine by abusers at the age of 12.
+A 2022 inquiry also heard that the murder of the Lowes was brought up by abusers in Telford to scare victims into silence.

 Later in 2018, Tasnim Lowe made a three-part documentary for BBC Three investigating her family's murders and any links to sexual exploitation.
 During filming, the police handed over her mother's diaries, which had survived the fire.
 In them, she wrote about being taken to perform sexual acts on multiple older men.
 Tasnim Lowe demanded to know why her father was never prosecuted for sexual offences despite her mother being under the age of consent when impregnated; West Mercia Police declined to comment.

 Detective Chief Inspector Clive Harding, who investigated the murder when it happened, wrote in March 2018 that "Although she had a child with him under 16, they were together for years before he set the house alight.
 He was convicted of murder and there is nothing further to review (nothing to do with Operation Chalice)".
 He added that there was little merit in securing further convictions for a man with four life sentences, to which another detective replied "We need to establish whether the other offences were not recognised, or recognised and considered irrelevant in context of the murders".
 His son, Superintendent Tom Harding, then signalled that the case would not be reviewed.

 Clive Harding declined to testify to the 2022 inquiry into the exploitation and murders, saying that he would not be able to add anything that was not already written down; another detective Geoff Harding gave a brief written disposition saying that he remembered nothing from his time working in child protection in both the police and Telford and Wrekin Council.
-The inquiry's leader Tom Crowther criticised both of the Hardings for their lack of contributions.
+The inquiry's leader Tom Crowther criticised Clive and Geoff Harding for their lack of contributions.